talw/crisp-compiler/README.md

 I initially wanted Crisp to be inspired by Scheme, and branch off it's own path.
-However, due to recent time constraints, and how bringing the compiler to it's current state took more time than I anticipated,
+However, due to recent time constraints, and how bringing the compiler to it's current state took more time than I've anticipated,
 I settled on a subset of Scheme for now.

 ## Example
-Here's an example of implementing merge-sort in crisp.
+Here's an example of implementing merge-sort in Crisp.
 ~~~ {.scm}
 (define empty? (lambda(x) (= x '())))